 If your doctor wants to measure bone density in your hip and spine, you will lie on a padded table.
 An X-ray generator will be located under the table and an imaging device above.

 When the X-ray passes over, you must be still for a few seconds to prevent movement.
-That will help create a sharper image that’s not blurred.
+This will help create a sharper image that's not blurred.

 A bone density test can take up to 30 minutes.